Lázaro Cárdenas: Presidential election of 1940

 In the elections of 1940, Cárdenas, hoping to prevent another uprising or even "an outright counter-revolution throughout the Republic" by those opposed to his leftist policies, endorsed the PRM nominee Manuel Ávila Camacho, a moderate conservative.
 Obregonista Francisco Múgica would have been Cárdenas's ideological heir, and he had played an important role in the Revolution, the leader of the left-wing faction that successfully placed key language in the Constitution of 1917, guaranteeing the rights of labor.
 Múgica had known Cárdenas personally since 1926 when the two were working in Veracruz.
 Múgica had served in Cárdenas's cabinet as Secretary of the National Economy and as Secretary of the Ministry of Communications and Public Works.
 In those positions, Múgica made sure the federal government pursued social goals; Múgica was considered "the social conscience of Cardenismo."
 Múgica resigned his cabinet post to be a candidate for the 1940 presidential election.

 However, the political system was not one of open competition among candidates, although the PRM's rules required an open convention to select the candidate.
 Cárdenas established the unwritten rule that the president chose his successor.
 Cárdenas chose political unknown Manuel Ávila Camacho, far more centrist than Múgica, as the PRM's official candidate.
 He was "known as a conciliator rather than a leader" and later derided as "the unknown soldier."
 Múgica withdrew, realizing his personal ambitions would not be satisfied, and went on to hold other posts in the government.
 Cárdenas may well have hoped Ávila Camacho would salvage some of his progressive policies and be a compromise candidate compared to his conservative opponent, General Juan Andreu Almazán.
 Cárdenas is said to have secured the support of the CTM and the CNC for Ávila Camacho by personally guaranteeing their interests would be respected.
+Cárdenas's followers maintained a degree of representation in the new government, with Camacho naming Cardenistas “to head the ministries that mattered most to Mexican workers and to leftist ideologues.”